leocreatini/cel/README.md

 ### events (array of objects)
 This is to set up any type of event like clicks, changes, inputs, scroll, and so on.
 You pass in an element name from above, the event type, and the name of the handler.
 Additionally, you can add a `debounce` property along with how many milliseconds you want to debounce.

+### exposed (array of strings)
+A list of methods that you want to be made available for other components.
+The exposed method must be in the `methods` object of functions.

 ## Component Methods